 Business Acumen is a combination of knowledge and skill informed by experience: knowledge about key business issues, the skill to apply that knowledge, and the confidence to take action informed by past experiences.
-Our business acumen definition is:
+At Elgood our business acumen definition definition is:

 The ability to take a ‘big picture’ view of a situation, to weigh it up quickly, make a logical, sound decision confidently, and influence others to agree with you in order to have a positive impact towards achieving the objectives of the organisation.

-Our business acumen definition was created as a starting point for debate with our clients.
-It expresses the capabilities of people with a certain mix of skills.
+This definition was created as a starting point for debate with our clients, because everyone will have a slightly different view depending on their own experience and the market context they manage.
+But overall, most definitions express the capabilities of people with a certain mix of skills including:

 - Financial literacy – The ability to understand how an organisation uses its resources to achieve its desired outcome.
 In a commercial context, this is often measured in terms of profit or revenue, in other organisations the key measure of success might be improved capacity or measurable social benefits.